 Using chocolate truffles to garnish a cake may not be what you would normally do to decorate a cake.
 But WHY NOT!
 It’s holiday.
 All that matters is fun and tasty and pretty.
 And go along your heart.

 Let’s talk about the simplicity of these chocolate truffles.
 The base is heavy cream and dark chocolate.
-You can literally add any other flavors – rum, Kahlua, whiskey, Baileys, nuts, dried fruits.
+You can literally add any other flavours – rum, Kahlua, whiskey, Baileys, nuts, dried fruits.
 ANYTHING!

 2 teaspoons baking powder